HMAS

 HMAS Waller badge.

-Based at Fleet Base West in Western Australia, HMAS Waller is the third of the six Collins Class submarines to enter service in the Royal Australian Navy.
+Based at Fleet Base West in Western Australia, HMAS Waller wass the third of the six Collins Class submarines to enter service in the Royal Australian Navy.
 These submarines are a formidable element in Australia's defence capability.

-Waller was launched in Adelaide, South Australia by Captain Waller's daughter-in-law, Mrs Diana Waller on 14 March 1997 and commissioned at Fleet Base West, Western Australia on 10 July 1999.
+Waller was launched in Adelaide, South Australia by Mrs Diana Waller (Captain Waller's daughter-in-law) on 14 March 1997 and commissioned at Fleet Base West, Western Australia on 10 July 1999.

 The crew of HMAS Waller prepare to come alongside Fleet Base West, on their arrival home from a five month deployment.